massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/rate-plan-example.md

 ![image4](img/tut_a_06.png)

-and we specify this rate plan
+and we specify this rate plan (WARNING: this is an example in an older format, but the idea is the same, only details differs)

 ![image5](img/tut_a_04.png)